 Information collected by Crusaders relates to:

-- Campers and parents and/or guardians before, during and after their immediate involvement with Crusaders
+· Campers and school children, parents and/or guardians before, during and after their immediate involvement with Crusaders

 Crusaders generally collects the following kinds of personal information: